MVakharia/InSight-InMind-Labs/notebook_0.md

 ---

-**Mapping dependency chains and how inter-organisational availability shapes which industries can reduce working hours without loss of productivity.**
+**Mapping dependency chains and how inter-organisational availability shapes which industries can reduce or change working hours without loss of productivity.**

 - Temporal interdependence as a determinant of working hours.

 ---

 **The misalignment between what an educator expects their students to learn, and how students might think they need to master everything in an educational course, and how this contributes to overexertion and burnout**

 - The consequences of not knowing how much you need to learn.

 ---